ricardodemauro/Rmauro.Servers.MemcachedDotNet/README.md

 - `get`: Get the value corresponding to the provided key
 - `set`: Set a key value pair
 - `add`: Add a key value pair if not already present
-- !TODO: `replace`: Replace a key value pair if present
 - `flush_all`: Replace a key value pair if present

 The `command.ts` file exports a function that parses the information about the command sent by the client and returns an instance of `MemCommand` class which is used by the server to handle the execution of the command.